hf02/natural-discord-timestamp/README.md

 It's currently closed source, but I'm planning on open sourcing it later.

-For now, this serves as an issue tracker
+This serves as an issue tracker for now.